JoseManurung/PDAC-PNI-Transcriptomics-Analysis/README.md

 ## 5. Conclusion

 This study provides a high-resolution transcriptomic map of **Perineural Invasion (PNI)** in **Pancreatic Ductal Adenocarcinoma (PDAC)**.
-By systematically dissecting six clinicopathological contrasts, we have established several key conclusions:
+By systematically dissecting six clinicopathological contrasts, i have established several key conclusions:

 * **Malignancy Overrides Localization:** The transcriptomic landscape is dominated by a robust malignant signal that remains consistent regardless of localized neural involvement.
 The primary oncogenic "engine" of PDAC is the main driver of the observed mRNA profiles.
 * **The "Eruption" Signature:** While PNI-only contrasts show high homeostatic stability, the transition from normal to malignant PNI-positive states triggers a massive molecular "eruption."
 This is evidenced by a core consensus signature of **4,857 shared DEGs**, including high-confidence biomarkers such as **CEACAM5, S100P, CST2,** and **TMPRSS4**.